 A: Typically, out of the box the gy6 can go anywhere from 55-65mph.
 Once you begin to do bolt-on accessories, such as a transmission kit and aftermarket carburetor then you can increase to 70+ MPH.

 A: The gy6 can be a reliable platform.
 The key is to stay consistent with the oil changes and to make sure to check your valves every 800-1000 miles and make sure they are gapped at .004 intake and .005 exhaust at the top dead center.
 Remember many scooter rental places use these scooters and they are ridden hard, but the engines are taken care of.
-In China, the Gy6 motor is most common and is used a daily form of transportation.
+In China, the Gy6 motor is the most common and is used as a daily form of transportation.

 A: The gy6 uses 10w40 oil and will use 9/10 of a liter or 900ml if your oil container has a window with the hash marks on it.
 Be advised it will not read on your dipstick when this motor is on a Honda Ruckus.
 So, do not be alarmed.

 A: The biggest bore you can do on the A-case gy6 engine is 63mm.
 This bore opens the walls of the casing very thin, so it is not a recommended bore.
-We at the shop would only recommend the 61mm big bore kit that we sell that is a drop-in kit and will not require boring to the motor causing the case to be thin like the 63mm.
+We at the shop would only recommend the 61mm big bore kit that we sell which is a drop-in kit and will not require boring to the motor causing the case to be thin like the 63mm.

-A: The valve adjustment settings are measured when the motor is at top dead center and read .004 at the intake and .005 at the exhaust.
+A: The valve adjustment settings are measured when the motor is at the top dead center and read .004 at the intake and .005 at the exhaust.

 A: We go over the torque settings in this video attached.

 A: This will all depend on the setup that you choose with the exhaust and wheel that you choose as well.
-Typically for a basic running setup with an open header it will cost about $1700.
-If you choose to go with a nicer exhaust or a cut wheel, then expect into 2K range.
+Typically for a basic running setup with an open header, it will cost about $1700.
+If you choose to go with a nicer exhaust or a cut wheel, then expect into the 2K range.